CodeTanim/words-per-minute/README.md

 When the user finishes typiing an entire sentence correctly.
 Their wpm score will be shown, and the top 5 scores recorded so far will also be shown:

 ![alt text](screenshots/complete.png "Complete")

+# Notes

+1) The user must have python install on their computer

+2) The program currently randomizes 40 different sentences.
+If the user wishes to add more sentences, they can visit the random sentence generator [website](https://randomwordgenerator.com/sentence.php) and add a sentence to a new line in the test.txt file.

+3) If the user wishes to wipe the current top 5 score, they need to simply go in the high_score.txt file, erase all of its contents and simply save the empty file.